dimitrisppt/KCL-PEP2017-AirportGates/README.md

 - a public function 'addItem' for adding an item to the end of this vector
 - a public function 'size()' for returning the size of this vector

+You can use the normal `std::vector` for this.

 ## Taking a tour of the Map